Aman07122003/RefStack/README.md

 # 🏢 Employee & Company Registry Application

 A full-stack registry application to manage **employees** and **companies** in one place.
-The system allows storing detailed employee information (LinkedIn, GitHub, Email, etc.) as well as company details (social media links, career page, etc.)
+The system allows storing detailed employee information (LinkedIn, GitHub, Email, etc.) as well as company details (social media links, career page, etc.).

 ---